Civil Rights Litigation

 U.S. residents are entitled to:

-Examples of civil rights violations include workplace discrimination, wrongful termination, and retaliation against whistleblowers.
-Other violations involve disability rights infractions, sexual harassment or assault, police brutality, excessive force, and unlawful searches or seizures.
-Additionally, violations can encompass cruel and unusual punishment, housing discrimination, retaliatory evictions, labor rights violations, hate crimes, human trafficking, educational discrimination, and consumer rights violations.
+Civil rights violations may include workplace discrimination, wrongful termination, or retaliation against whistleblowers under statutes like the False Claims Act.
+Other examples include disability rights violations, sexual harassment or assault, police misconduct, excessive force, unlawful searches or seizures, cruel and unusual punishment, housing discrimination, retaliatory evictions, labor law violations, hate crimes, human trafficking, and inequities in education or public accommodations.

 From 1989 to 2020, 375 people were exonerated in the U.S. based on DNA evidence, with 69% of exonerees being people of color, highlighting systemic issues like eyewitness misidentification, false confessions, and forensic science errors.